If you carefully look at the bottom left it tells you.

 All of your Emails, Folders, Attachments, Contacts, Calendar and Tasks are stored in one PST or OST file.
 To keep your Outlook happy and healthy it is important to keep this file from getting too large.
 Every time you open Outlook the first folder it opens is your INBOX - ensuring this only has a handful of emails in it means it runs faster and can significantly help your email not to lock, crash or at worst corrupt your PST file.
 (If it gets corrupted the worst case scenario is that you would lose everything)

-Here is a quick tip I use for paper work which could also be applied to your INBOX.
+Here is a tip I use for paper work which could also be applied to your INBOX.
+Look at this grid of just 4 actions...

 Urgent = High, Important = High